CarterStefan/visit_stafford/README.md

 To deploy the page and make it viewable to others, I used Github pages:
 1. In the Visit Stafford project I clicked on the settings tab.
 2. I scrolled down to Github Pages and changed the Source to Master Branch.
 3. This meant I could then share my page with others using the following link: [Visit Stafford](https://carterstefan.github.io/visit_stafford)

-### Content
-The introduction paragraph was taken from a [Visit Staffordshire](https://www.enjoystaffordshire.com/information/product-catch-all/stafford-p736161) site.

-### Credits
+## Credits
 #### Scripts.js
 - FUNCTION TO SMOOTH SCROLL FOR WHOLE PAGE - This was taken from W3Schools.
 - FUNCTION TO SMOOTH SCROLL TO GOOGLE MAP BOX - This was taken from W3Schools.